mmmn143/fast-mser/README.md

 Fast MSER V2: img_fast_mser_v2

-Note that for channel parallel algorithms (CPCV-MSER, CPCV-MSER+, CPVF-MSER, CPID-MSER and CPMS-MSER), we can use the following codes:
+Note that for channel parallel algorithms (CPCV-MSER, CPCV-MSER+, CPVF-MSER, CPID-MSER), we can use the following codes:

 img_mser_base* mser = new img_idiap_mser(); // or other mser algorithms